 Deacons are overseen by Bishop Suffragan Laura J. Ahrens.
 There is also a Deacons' Council.
 In addition to events and opportunities available to all clergy, deacons have an annual retreat (usually in the spring) and a renewal of vows in November.

 - Please follow these links, if you are interested in learning more about the ordination process or Deacon Formation.

 And check out the Deacons' Facebook Page.

-Minutes from recent Deacons' Council Meetings may be found here.
+Information on membership in the Deacons' Council may be found here.